jguay/sshtoVirtualBoxVM/README.md

 # Dependencies :

-Bash script developped/tested on MacOS Mojave 10.14.6, with fping
+Bash script developped/tested on MacOS Mojave 10.14.6, with sshpass and fping (when using bridged adapter and IP is unknown from the VirtualBox Host)

 # What is the script doing

-1. Will list running VMs with VBoxManage whose name does not contain "windows"
+1. Will list running VMs with VBoxManage whose name does not contain "windows" (ssh is assumed possible on all running VMs but won't work)
-2. Then it will SSH to the running VM depending on network configurations :
+2. Then it will SSH to the running VM using password vagrant and user vagrant depending on network configurations :

 If using NAT, it will look for rule called `*ssh*` to find local port to use on localhost...